teracyhq/dev/docs/intro.rst

 Why ``teracy`` name?
 --------------------

 tera- + racy = teracy /ˈtɛrəsɪ/.
-That's how I came up with this name.
+That's how we came up with this name.

 The name could be understood as: "1,000,000,000,000 times of vigorous, lively, energetic, entertaining, etc."

-However, the actual meaning of this name will depend on all Teraciers to add and contribute meanings to the name.
+However, the actual meaning of this name will depend on all Teraciers to add and shape meanings to the name.